shashi1273/Dremio-Workshop/content/50-Create Virtual Datasets/501-create-virtual-dataset.md

 <div style="text-align: left">

 <ol>
-       <li> From your Dremio Home Screen, click on your AWS S3 Storage Connection labeled <b>“AWS S3 Modernization Workshop”</b> on the button on the bottom left corner of your screen.
-In the top center portion of your screen you will see a folder titles <b>“modernizationworkshop”</b>.
-Click on that folder then click on the <b>“Trips”</b> Folder.
+       <li> From your Dremio Home Screen, click on your AWS S3 Storage Connection labeled <b>“dremio-data-lake-AccountID”</b>  on the bottom left corner of your screen.
+In the top center portion of your screen you will see a folder with same name.
+Click on that folder then click <b>"dremioworkshopdata"</b>  folder and then click on the <b>“Trips”</b> Folder.
 You should now see Parquet files.

 </li>
         <img src="../../images/dremio30.png" style="margin:15px 0px; border:1px solid black"/>